 Local anesthetic drugs (eg, lidocaine) can be given IV, intrathecally, intrapleurally, transdermally, subcutaneously, or epidurally.
 Epidural analgesia using local anesthetics or opioids is particularly useful for some types of postoperative pain.
 Long-term epidural drug administration is occasionally used for patients with localized pain and a short life expectancy.
 Generally, for long-term neuraxial infusion, an intrathecal route via an implanted pump is preferred.

 Neuroablation involves interrupting a nociceptive pathway surgically or using radiofrequency or microwave energy, cryoablation, or caustic substances (eg, phenol or high-concentration alcohol) to produce a lesion.
-The procedure is used as follows:
+Neuroablation is more effective for somatic pain than for visceral pain.

-Somatic pain is more responsive than visceral pain.
-Neuroablation of the ascending spinothalamic tract (cordotomy) is usually used; it provides relief for several years, although numbness and dysesthesias develop.
+Neuroablation in the spinal cord has been rarely used; it is difficult to predict its effectiveness.
+Neuroablation of the ascending spinothalamic tract (cordotomy) can be used to disrupt pain from an area of the body (eg. whole limb); it may provide relief for several years, although numbness and dysesthesias develop.
 Neuroablation of the dorsal roots (rhizotomy) is used when a specific dermatome can be identified.

 Stimulation of neural tissues may decrease pain, presumably by activating endogenous pain modulatory pathways.
 Evidence supports treatment of certain types of neuropathic pain Neuropathic Pain Neuropathic pain results from damage to or dysfunction of the peripheral or central nervous system, rather than stimulation of pain receptors.
-Diagnosis is suggested by pain out of proportion... read more (eg, failed back surgery syndrome with chronic leg pain after spine surgery, complex regional pain syndrome [CRPS]) using an electrode placed epidurally to stimulate the spinal cord (spinal cord stimulation).
+Diagnosis is suggested by pain out of proportion... read more (eg, failed back surgery syndrome with chronic leg pain after spine surgery, complex regional pain syndrome Complex Regional Pain Syndrome (CRPS) Complex regional pain syndrome (CRPS) is chronic neuropathic pain that follows soft-tissue or bone injury (type I) or nerve injury (type II) and lasts longer and is more severe than expected... read more [CRPS]) using an electrode placed epidurally to stimulate the spinal cord (spinal cord stimulation).

 Advances in electrical stimulation paradigms have improved the efficacy and applicability of neuromodulation techniques.
 Use of neuromodulation techniques in pain management has increased significantly.
 With the shift to limit use of opioids for nonterminal pain, neuromodulation techniques are now considered earlier as treatment options for neuropathic pain.